She walked out of jail after serving a six-month sentence and reached into her pocket.

 Another research project at USC Viterbi aims to improve an addict’s chances of recovery by surrounding him or her with the right people in group therapy sessions.

-Milind Tambe, a professor of computer science and the founding co-director of CAIS, the USC Center for Artificial Intelligence in Society, is leading a collaborative pilot project with Urban Peak, a homeless youth shelter in Denver.
-Assistant Professor Eric Rice, from the USC Suzanne Dworak-Peck School of Social Work, also is involved in the project.
+Milind Tambe, a professor of computer science and the founding co-director of CAIS, the USC Center for Artificial Intelligence in Society, is leading the AI side of a collaborative pilot project with Urban Peak, a homeless youth shelter in Denver.
+The project, lead by Anamika Barman-Adhikari, a former USC Ph.D. and now assistant professor at the University of Denver, also includes Associate Professor and USC CAIS Founding Co-Director Eric Rice, from the USC Suzanne Dworak-Peck School of Social Work.

 The team, which also includes Phebe Vayanos, an assistant professor of industrial and systems engineering and computer science and associate director of CAIS, has created an algorithm to carefully construct intervention groups based on the addicts’ social networks.